 Where We Be

-This bridge crossing the river represents the center of town.
-Both sides of the
+This bridge crossing the river represents the center of town

 This lit-up sign decorates the main bridge

 You can also buy clothing at great prices right off the rack.
-We loved these silk robes
+We bought these silk robes as gifts.

 Huge spirals of incense hang down over proud horses